schmynth/nvim/README.md

 The main config file is ```init.lua```.
 This file imports secondary config files like includes.
 These are:

+### LSP

 Language server config files in: ```lsp/```
 General lsp configuration in ```lua/config/lsp.lua```

+### misc

 Plugins, themes, harpoon and toggleterm config files in ```lua/sebastian/```

+### buffer specific configuration

+buffer specific configuration files live in `after/ftplugin`.
+The file has to be named in reference to the buffer file type.
+To find that out, open a file and use
+`:set ft`.
+Use that name and the `.lua` extension for the config file.